Committee on Communications

 The Committee on Communications structure includes liaison positions from the following standing committees:

-The Committee on Communications also includes the Editor-in-Chief (and Designee when applicable) of The Hematologist and the Editor-in-Chief (and Designee when applicable) of ASH Clinical News as liaison members, and the Secretary as an ex officio, non-voting member.
+The Committee on Communications also includes the Editors-in-Chief of The Hematologist and ASH Clinical News as liaison members and the Secretary as an ex officio, non-voting member.

 Members of the Committee on Communications are required to attend two meetings per year: one in the summer at ASH Headquarters and one during the ASH annual meeting.
 Additionally, committee members may be solicited to serve on the ASH Web User group and/or the Media Experts Subcommittee (service which includes receiving media training and being “on call” to respond to reporters as expert spokespersons on a particular topic for the Society when called upon by staff).

 The Chair of the Committee on Communications serves as a liaison member of the Program Committee and is expected to attend the meetings of that committee.
-S/he also is expected to chair the media training and orientation session held for new members of the Media Experts Subcommittee (typically held once per year).
+S/he also chairs the Media Experts Subcommittee and faciliates the media training and orientation session held for new members (typically held once per year).

 back to top